tilezen/vector-datasource/docs/index.md

 ### Use Mapzen's Vector Tile Service

-To start integrating vector tiles to your app, you need a [developer API key](https://mapzen.com/developers).
-API keys come in the pattern: `mapzen-xxxxxxx`.
+To start integrating vector tiles to your app, you need a [developer API key](https://mapzen.com/documentation/overview/).

 * [API keys and rate limits](api-keys-and-rate-limits.md) - Don't abuse the shared service!
 * [Attribution requirements](attribution.md) - Terms of service for OpenStreetMap and other projects require attribution.